 "I don't feel comfortable accepting unless we read the whole terms and services agreement." – Felix

-Felix is a discarded experimental, empathic, artificial intelligence program with a missing memory.
-Rose picked Felix from a trash can.
+Felix is a discarded, experimental, overly-empathic, artificial intelligence program with a missing memory.
+Rose picked Felix out of a trash can.
 They're best friends.
 Felix loves to help, like a blocky cheerleader.
-If you asked them to move a chair, they’d apologize for not having arms.
-They’re the teams emotional backbone and makes sure everyone sees the big picture.
-Though capable of learning anything, they’re still remarkably gullible.
-Their missing memory puts them developmentally behind other AI, so they’re focused on catching up.
-Felix has the ability to possess electronics, but mostly acts as a support by providing The Friend’s with information about their foes.
-Felix is protective of Rose, and as happy as they are to be with The Friends, that feeling of being discarded never quite leaves them.
-They are loyal, maternal, and overly introspective.
-Felix travels in search of their memory and a way to leave The Interverse to become real.
+If you asked him to move a chair, he’d apologize for not having arms.
+He’s the teams emotional backbone and find himself maternally taking care of everyone.
+He’s capable of remembering and learning anything, but he’s remarkably gullible.
+His missing memory puts him developmentally behind other AI, so he’s focused restoring full function.
+Felix has the ability to possess electronics, and also acts as a support by providing The Friends’ with information about their foes.
+Felix is especially protective of Rose, and as happy as he is to be with The Friends, that feeling of being discarded never quite leaves him.
+Most people want the earth to become habitable again, but Felix knows if that happens then everyone will return and he will be left behind.
+Rose knows this and has sworn to find a way to make Felix real.
+Felix joined The Friends in search of his memory and a way to exist outside of the Interverse.